RevEngAI/reai-rz/README.md

 varibles `$TMPDIR` or `$TMP` and those are writable as well.
 So it should be either `$PWD` or `$TMP` or `$TMPDIR`.

+If you cannot see dialogs or messages when intercting with plugin in cutter UI, make sure that you have a cutter installation with bundled rizin.
+If your cutter installation uses pre-installed rizin, then the way the plugin is written, you'll end up using rizin's command line plugin through the cutter UI, and will only be able to see output through the command line.
+Cutter with bundled rizin is very important!

 If rizin fails to automatically load the plugin, you can

 - Open rizin and run `e dir.plugins`.
 You'll get the exact path where